sonic-net/SONiC/doc/aaa/ldap/hld_ldap.md

 •	Timeout
 •	Loss of network connectivity

-When LDAP login failed as result of authentication timeout.
-If configured fallback enabled(TBD: check if default in SONiC).
-The login flow will do the next follow the authentication method detected.
+When LDAP login failed as result of authentication timeout the login flow will do the next following authentication method detected.
+If configured fallback enabled.
 Authentication failed – user will not be able to connect like regular authentication fail.

 ### Restrictions/Limitations